• Skip to primary navigation

 “This girl needs a dress,” my niece, Eva said.
 “And this one has no hair.”
 At four years old, she’s too young to manage the icing bags, but she could instruct me.

 Joanne hosted us at her house this year.
 She and her husband, Lamar, live on a fourteen-acre farmette in Berks County with their eight children.
 They keep cows, sheep, and pigs.
 Lamar works full-time in sales for a construction company and Joanne homeschools.
 They run a tight ship; they have to.
-“Sometimes we feel like we’re running in front of train,” Joanne has admitted.
+“Sometimes we feel like we’re running in front of a train,” Joanne has admitted.

 But for her children, being homeschooled includes perks like arranging to have off school to decorate gingerbread men with your cousins.